pdiegmann/homebridge-synology-diskstation/README.md

 #Functions
 - wake up (wake-on-lan has to be active) your diskstation
 - shutdown your diskstation
-- get the current system or average disk temperature
+- get the current system temperature
-- get the current cpu load
-- get the disk usage quote (it is the average usage if you have more than one volume)

-more to come